datacentricdesign/iob22/practice/06-landing-page/index.md

 ---
 layout: default
-title: "06 Landing Page"
+title: "Landing Page"
 has_children: true
-parent: "Computational Thinking"
+parent: "Practice"
 ---

-# 06 Landing Page
+# Landing Page

 In this sixth Python programming assignment, you catch potential customers via a landing page.
 You display a product concept on the web and invite potential customers to sign up for a pre-order.
 You structure your programme with objects and store data in a database.
 The results could look as follows, though you can shape this page the way you want.